 Should Cannabidiol (CBD) Be a Medical Option?

 General Reference (not clearly pro or con)

 [Editor's Note: Cannabidiol (CBD) is the main non-psychoactive chemical component of marijuana.
-The US Department of Health and Human Services (HHS) was awarded United States Patent #6,630,507 (185 KB) for CBD and other cannabinoids on Oct.
+The US Department of Health and Human Services (HHS) was awarded United States Patent #6,630,507 for CBD and other cannabinoids on Oct.
 7, 2003.
 However, the US Drug Enforcement Agency (DEA) classifies CBD as a Schedule I drug, meaning it is considered to have "no accepted medical use,” "a high potential for abuse,” and "a lack of accepted safety for use of the drug or other substance under medical supervision."
-Of the 926 medical studies involving CBD (2.08 MB) (as found on PubMed, Sep.
-22, 2011), most of them reported positive pharmacological effects although most were also animal or cell studies vs. human studies or clinical trials.
+As of July 12, 2019, every state that had not legalized medical marijuana did have a law allowing for the use of low-THC CBD.]

 Antonio W. Zuardi, PhD, Vice Director of the Department of Neurology and Medical Psychology at the University of São Paulo, wrote in his Apr.
 17, 2008 paper "Cannabidiol: From an Inactive Cannabinoid to a Drug with Wide Spectrum of Action," in Revista Brasileira de Psiquiatria: